-Intricate Metal Forming Company, a high-speed metal stamping manufacturer that recently changed its name to Intricate, plans to upgrade and expand its Roanoke, Virginia
+Intricate Metal Forming Company, a high-speed metal stamping manufacturer that recently changed its name to Intricate, plans to upgrade and expand its Roanoke, Virginia, manufacturing facility.

 "We're proud of our continued growth and excited about what the future holds for us as one of the world's leading high-tech metal stamping manufacturers and designers for our global partners," says Intricate President Scot MacCormack.
 "It's been particularly gratifying to see the company's growth from being a niche supplier in metal stamping – producing products for the automotive industry 25 years ago – to our position today as a major supplier of connectors.
 It has also been exciting to see our continued expansion into more advanced and detailed engineering, tool design and production for customers."